 Focused on young people

-- On Your Mind is the new Wiltshire Early Mental Health Service, run by Barnardo’s.
+- On Your Mind is run by Barnardo’s and funded by Wiltshire Council.
 Their website has lots of practical tips and advice about supporting children and young people’s mental health focusing on a range of different subjects.
-As part of the new service Barnardo’s offers counselling for 5 – 18 year olds.
-They are currently only able to offer phone or video counselling (through platforms like Zoom or Facetime).
-Contact On Your Mind via this online form.

 - Relate Mid Wiltshire provide a counselling service for 7 to 18 year olds is called ‘Talk Zone’ which is for any young person who needs a little support.
 This service is free for 13 to 18 year olds.
 More information on this on their website here.